aaagab/nargs/developer.md

 ## Built-in Arguments
 Nargs provides end-user built-in arguments.
 Built-in arguments definition is available in Nargs source code at file `src/dev/get_node_dfn.py` in function `add_builtins()`.

 Built-in arguments are available at node level 2.
-Built-in arguments aliases are set according to Nargs options auto_alias_prefix and auto_alias_style.
+Built-in arguments aliases are set according to Nargs options `auto_alias_prefix` and `auto_alias_style`.
 It means when developer change these two options then built-in arguments aliases are also modified to match developer aliases style.
-Some built-in argument also have a one char alias added programmatically when Nargs parses arguments definition.
+Some built-in arguments also have a one char alias added programmatically when Nargs parses arguments definition.
 Built-in one char aliases also match auto_alias_prefix and auto_alias_style.
 When developer set arguments with same aliases as built-in arguments at node level 2 then built-in arguments aliases are removed silently.
 A built-in argument that had all its aliases removed silently is also removed from the arguments' tree.
 It is a way to remove built-in arguments by overloading their aliases.
 Another way is to provide an empty list or a list without the built-in argument(s) at `Nargs() builtins` option.

 `_cmd_` built-in argument allows end-user to write command-line arguments in a file with newlines, empty lines, indentation, and comments using '#'. `cmd` goal is to overcome terminal command length limitation and/or to allow developer to write commands in a readable way.
 When command-line is provided through built-in argument `cmd` then the root argument must match its argument's alias(es).
 Root argument's alias is provided in the arguments definition either implicitly by Nargs auto-alias generation or explicitly by developer through arguments definition.
+Root argument alias equals `--args` when provided implicitly.

 `_help_` built-in argument generates host program minimum help from Nargs arguments definition and metadata.
 Users and end-users can print help to terminal with `prog.py --help` or export it in 4 different formats `asciidoc`, `html`, `markdown`, and `text`.
 A file path can also be provided. i.e.: `prog.py --help --export html --to ../userpath.html`.
 Help can be printed or exported with arguments `syntax` explained. `--help --syntax` gives end-user the essential information to understand how to read and use Nargs Notation.
 Help has multiple sections:
 - About Section: It provides metadata information from the program.
 Metadata is provided implicitly with `gpm.json` and/or explicitly by developer with `Nargs metadata` parameter.
 The printed fields are all the metadata keys provided to Nargs.